 The Technical and Further Education Act 2017 incorporates The Baker Clause so that providers can access Year 7 -13 pupils to promote approved technical education qualifications and apprenticeships.
 The Careers Lead has excellent connections with the local providers and is building contacts with employers through school events and supported by the Enterprise Advisor.

-Additional access may be granted in the form of assemblies, lunch-time drop-ins or lessons where a visiting speaker complements the pupils’ curriculum.
+Additional access may be granted in the form of assemblies, lunch-time drop-ins or lessons where a visiting speaker complements the students’ curriculum.

 Nelson & Colne College Burnley College Bacup & Rawtenstall Grammar School Sixth Form Clitheroe Royal Grammar School Sixth Form Accrington & Rossendale College Blackburn College St.Mary’s College, Blackburn St.Christopher’s The Sixth Form, Accrington Craven College, Skipton Skipton Girls’ High School, Sixth Form Ermysted’s Grammar School, Skipton Myerscough College